manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 You are reading the final version of this book, i.e., updates are only done to correct errors or to reflect changes in new versions of Node.js.
-It was last updated on August 18, 2016.
+It was last updated on September 6, 2016.

 The code samples in this book are tested to work with both the Long Term Support version 4.5.0 as well as the most current 6.4.0 version